SureshChary/SampleNYCSchoolsApp/README.md

 # SampleNYCSchoolsApp
-Sample NYC Schools App for Assignment
+Sample NYC Schools App for Assignment using SwiftUI.